Video Production Proposal: 9 Must-Haves

 Published 2026-04-07 · Industry Insights · Neverframe Team

-This guide covers what a professional video production proposal should include, how to evaluate proposals you receive, and how to structure one if you're the company writing it.
+This guide covers the nine sections a professional video production proposal has to contain, how to evaluate one you have received, the red flags that should stop a signature, and how to structure one if you are the company writing it.

 Why Most Video Production Proposals Miss the Mark